inspired-co/eaas_client/docs/source/index.rst

 Welcome to EaaS API's documentation!
 =======================================================

 **EaaS** stands for "Evaluation as a Service."
-It is an open-source framework for facilitating evaluations for various NLP tasks.
+It is a framework for facilitating evaluations for various NLP tasks.
 It offers a wide variety of functionalities, including

 * Scoring system outputs against gold references using various metrics.
 * Attributes calculation for characterizing data bias and system bias.